ARM-software/Arm-2D/examples/[template][pc][vscode]/README.md

 1. You should NOT define macros `RTE_Acceleration_Arm_2D_Extra_Benchmark_Generic` and `RTE_Acceleration_Arm_2D_Extra_Benchmark_Watch_Panel` at the same time.

-2. You can find the configurations of benchmarks in `platform/arm_2d_cfg.h`.
+2. You can find the benchmark configurations in `platform/arm_2d_cfg.h`.

 3. The corresonponding code to run the benchmark is the following (in `main.c`):